prasy-loyola/notes.koplugin/README.md

 # Known Issues
 1. The Koreader app crashes in Android after using the plugin for some time.
 Not have had the time to debug that.
+1. There is no indication on Eraser icon whether its selected or not